-Minimizing pain, and anxiety, from injectable fillers, botox, and liposuction
+Minimizing pain and anxiety from injectable fillers, neurotoxins,

 We have specifically designed our office to be relaxing and comforting (like a spa) to help ease any anxiety you may have before or during your procedure.
 We also pride ourselves on continued education – learning and developing the newest and most advanced techniques for all of our aesthetic procedures.
 In addition to easing your fear before your procedure, we have a number of ways to ease anxiety and pain during the procedure: